greg-nagy/zaino/CONTRIBUTING.md

 These contributions must be [GitHub pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) opened _from a personal fork_ of the project, _to this repo, zingolabs/zaino_.
 Generally pull requests will be against `dev`, the development branch.

 ## Bug Reports and Feature Requests

+If you believe you have discovered a security issue and wish to disclose it non-pubicly, please contact us at: zingodisclosure@proton.me

 Bug reports and feature requests can best be opened as [issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue) on this GitHub repo.
 To do so you will need a [GitHub account](https://docs.github.com/en/account-and-profile).
 Especially for bug reports, any details you can offer will help us understand the issue better.
 Such details include versions or commits used in exposing the bug, what operating system is being used, and so on.

-Bug reports and feature requests can also be registered via other [communication channels](#communication-channels), but will be accepted in this way without any guarantees of visibility to project software developers.
+Bug reports and feature requests can also be registered via other [communication channels](#communication-channels), but will be accepted in this way without guarantees of visibility to project software developers.

 ## Local Testing
 Local testing requires a system with ample resources, particularly RAM.